Cray-HPE/docs-csm/operations/iuf/IUF.md

 The framework also includes a unified consistent method to automatically track Time to Install (TTI) and Time to Upgrade (TTU), as well as error and pattern counts across clusters and product streams.
 The Install and Upgrade Observability Framework is automatically deployed and configured in the CSM environment.

-For more information on the observability framework, refer to [Install and Upgrade Observability Framework](../observability/Observability.md).
+For more information on the Install and Upgrade Observability Framework, refer to [Install and Upgrade Observability Framework](../observability/Observability.md).